kaishin/unredacted/source/_posts/2012-02-13-ui-showdown-tweetbot-twitter-iphone.md

 ---
 date: 2012-02-13 08:38:51
 slug: ui-showdown
-title: "UI Showdown Reloaded: Tweetbot 2 vs. Twitter 4 vs. Twitterrific 4"

-excerpt: An update to the original showdown pitting the user interfaces of Tweetbot 1.0 and Twitter for iPhone using a simplified GOMS model.
+title: "Twitter Client Showdown: Reloaded"

-description: An update to the original showdown pitting the user interfaces of Tweetbot 1.0 and Twitter for iPhone using a simplified GOMS model.
+description: "An update to the original showdown pitting the user interfaces of Tweetbot 1.0 and Twitter for iPhone using a simplified GOMS model."
 ---

 It has been almost 10 months since the [original](http://kaishinlab.com/2011/04/tweetbot-vs-twitter/) showdown pitting the user interfaces of Tweetbot 1.0 and Twitter for iPhone.
 An update was long due and last week's milestone update of Tweetbot leaves me with no excuses.